-Stuart is Head of Osbornes’ Personal Injury department and the firm’s joint Senior Partner.
+Stuart is Head of Osbornes’ award winning Personal Injury department and the firm’s joint Senior Partner.

 Stuart joined the firm in 1994 in order to specialise in personal injury litigation, and has built a thriving practice in head injury and high value claims, often representing professionals and foreign based clients.

 Stuart is passionate about fighting for the rights of accident victims and is heavily involved in the campaigning group the Association of Personal Injury Lawyers.

 Appointments and Memberships

 Stuart was elected to APIL’s national Executive Committee in 2007 and served for six years.
 Since 2013 he has been APIL’s elected Secretary.
 He lectures regularly for APIL and in 2010 was appointed a Fellow of the organisation.

 Stuart was a member of the Law Society’s policy making body the Law Society Council and its Civil Justice Committee from 2010 to 2013.

 In 2015 he was appointed to the Legal Network Television Personal Injury Expert Panel.